andreastempereau/bondfyre/backend/README.md

-# BondFyre API Backend
+# 2UO API Backend

-This is the backend API for the BondFyre group dating app.
+This is the backend API for the 2UO group dating app.

 ## Features